JaneX8/EcoCommit/README.md

 # EcoCommit
 ## Empowering IT Professionals for a more Sustainable Future 🌍
-EcoCommit is an open-source initiative dedicated to helping software developers reduce their environmental impact through actionable strategies.
+EcoCommit is an open-source initiative dedicated to helping software developers reduce their environmental impact through actionable strategies, (automated) tests and awareness.

 ## Mission